Best Places to Travel

 Every Place Tells a Story

-Why Do We Want to Go to Certain Places?
+Why Do We Want to Go to Certain Destinations?

 What is it about certain places that makes us want to visit them?